RafaelSandrini/Odds-Evens/README.md

 # Odds-Evens
-Odds & Evens is a game developed for my course of Software Development at Mohawk College.
+Odds & Evens is a game developed mainly in JS.

 For this game, I'm using:
 HTML;